What is iron ore?

 What is the future for iron ore?

-We expect the world to need iron ore for as long as the world needs steel.
-The challenge for steelmaking is to produce this vital commodity to enable sustainable growth, while reducing the greenhouse gas emissions footprint of the production process itself.
-The ramp up of the US$3.6 billion South Flank iron ore mine, in Western Australia is ahead of schedule and we have revised our medium-term production guidance to more than 300 Mtpa.
+As the world continues to require steel for key construction and infrastructure projects, we expect demand for iron ore to continue into the future.
+Our challenge is to continue producing this vital commodity in a way that supports decarbonisation efforts, and reduces the greenhouse gas emissions footprint of our productions.
+The ramp up of the US$3.6 billion South Flank iron ore mine in Western Australia is ahead of schedule and we have revised our medium-term production guidance to more than 300 Mtpa.
 We are assessing expansion alternatives to take us toward 330 Mtpa of production.